We’re Launching an Alternative to Factory Farm Poultry

 Frank Reese, now in his 70s, is the last remaining breeder of certified Standardbred poultry for commercial food production in the United States.
 If we do not preserve his legacy, these birds will disappear.

 The Good Shepherd Conservancy has identified 10 breeds of chickens and turkeys that are the most important to the preservation of Standardbred poultry production.
-Our efforts will increase the numbers of these breeds to 100,000+ Certified Standardbred animals located on dozens of farms throughout the United States.
-This initial push will lift the breeds out of endangered status and build a solid foundation from which to rebuild biodiversity, genetic health, and welfare back into the American poultry system.
+Our efforts will increase the numbers of these breeds to 100,000+ Certified Standardbred animals located on hundreds of farms throughout the United States.
+This initial push will lift the breeds out of endangered status and build a solid foundation to rebuild biodiversity, genetic health, and welfare back into the American poultry system.

 How We Do It